reagento/adaptix/docs/why-not-pydantic.rst

 Underdone class mapping
 ------------------------------

-Pydantic offers very weak support for transforming one model into another.
+Pydantic offers limited support for transforming one model into another.
 It behaves like a regular validation mode for an unknown source, except instead of referencing dictionary keys, it accesses object attributes.